 Mississippi: Ocean Springs

 The coast of Mississippi on the Gulf of Mexico makes for an ideal ocean escape.
 Historic and quaint Ocean Springs is a small town with plentiful southern live oak trees that’s known for its arts and festivals.
 You’ll find more than 200 shops, art galleries, restaurants and bars where you can raise a glass to toast the end of summer.

 Where to stay: The Gulf Hills Hotel & Conference Center, built in 1927, once served as Elvis’s home and makes an interesting and fun spot to stay a night or two.
 If you want to stay longer and wonder if you should pack your favorite white shirt, here’s what to know about wearing white after Labor Day.

 Celebrating Labor Day weekend at Lake of the Ozarks is a tradition for many families, and it offers lots of great outdoor activities across its 1,100 miles of shoreline.
 Hang out at the beach, go fishing, cruise the lake, enjoy a round of golf or even go horseback riding.

 Where to stay: The Margaritaville Lake Resort makes a fun spot to lay your head.

 Montana: Big Sky

-For the perfect mountain getaway, book a room at the Lone Mountain Ranch in Montana’s Big Sky.
+Where to stay: For the best mountain getaway, book a room at the Lone Mountain Ranch in Montana’s Big Sky.
 Established in 1915 and situated at the base of the northern Rocky Mountains, the resort offers 27 historic log cabins for a rustic escape.
-Opt for the Summer Discovery package and you’ll enjoy three daily meals, a ranch-style barbecue, live Western music, and a tour of Yellowstone National Park, as well as horseback riding, canoeing, and paddleboarding.
+Opt for the Summer Discovery package and you’ll enjoy three daily meals, a ranch-style barbecue, live Western music and a tour of Yellowstone National Park, as well as horseback riding, canoeing and paddleboarding.